Amadou19/Maakomomee---Old/README.md

 /*------------------------------------------------------------*/

-If you try to run the application, it will happen an error, because for reasons of security I withdraw the [google-services.json], essential for the good function of the modules of Firebase, you can replace it by yours by creating a firebase project -> https://firebase.google.com/
+If you try to run the application, it will happen an error, because for reasons of security I removed the [google-services.json], essential for the good function of the modules of Firebase, you can replace it by yours by creating a firebase project -> https://firebase.google.com/